Pandemic caused further weakening of well-being in Latin America, according to OECD

-The Organization for Economic Cooperation and Development (OECD) warned this Thursday that advances in the well-being of people achieved in the last two decades in Latin America may have weakened as a result of the covid-19 pandemic.
+The Organization for Economic Cooperation and Development (OECD) warned this Thursday that the progress in the well-being of people achieved in the last two decades in Latin America may have weakened as a result of the covid-19 pandemic.

 The report published by the Ocde points out that the pandemic hit the region and the most vulnerable groups in society with special force, and it also came when vulnerabilities were increasing in various areas.